suyuan32/simple-admin-doc/src/guide/FAQ.md

 ## What is the default account?

-A: Account: admin Password: simple-admin
+A: Account: `admin` Password: `simple-admin`

 ## Registered account can not log in?

-A: The default role after successful registration is a member, without the right to log in.
+A: The default role after successful registration is a staff, without the permission to log in.
 You need to modify the role permissions or set the user's role to administrator.

 ## How many ways does go-zero have for service registration and discovery?